Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Experimental

 \section{Experimental}

-For the experimental evaluation, we chose a two-step experimental setup.
-First, we train a classification network on the well-known LIDC-IDRI computed tomography dataset for lung lesion malignancy estimation~\cite{armato2015data,armato2011lung,clark2013cancer}.
-After validating its ability to separate malignant from benign cases, our method for decision explanation is trained on the created classifier as described in Sec. \ref{GeneralCycleGAN}-\ref{Methods.Visualization}.
-For ensuring a successful training of the CycleGAN, a quantitative evaluation is done, analyzing whether the generated samples are indeed modifying the class output probabilities of the classifier in the expected way.
+In each study, we first train a classification network for a binary decision task.
+After validating its ability to separate positive and negative class samples, our method for decision explanation is trained on the created classifier as described in Sec.~\ref{GeneralCycleGAN}-\ref{Methods.Visualization}.
+For ensuring a successful training of the CycleGAN, a quantitative evaluation is done, analyzing whether the generated samples are indeed modifying the class output probabilities of the classifier {to be explained} in the expected way.
 In a second step, a double-blind user study is employed to compare our method to various SoA approaches for decision explanation.
 The generated results are comprehensively evaluated and statistically tested.